This is a translation from chronicle written by CEO and co-founder Herman Smith, originally published by bygg.no.

 Where horizontal solutions know a little about a lot, vertical solutions need to know a lot about a little.

 Today, the construction industry is estimated to reuse only around 4 percent of the data generated in projects.
-Vertical AI solutions open up exciting opportunities to reuse more, learn more, and improve projects significantly faster than we manage today.
+Vertical AI makes it realistic to reuse more of that data, learn from it, and improve projects faster than we manage today.

-In an industry with high demands on efficiency, safety, and accuracy, this is not just a nice-to-have.
-It’s becoming a necessity.
+In an industry with high demands on efficiency, safety, and accuracy, that matters.

 The Next Digital Step for Construction